 If a stranger caused your injuries, would you seek medical help?
 If the answer is yes, don’t kid yourself.
 Find medical help.
 Counselors at local domestic violence agencies can help you address your fears and concerns.
 They can help you get medical help.
 You are not alone, there are many people who want to help.

 Talking to Nurses and Doctors - You may not feel you are ready to confide the reasons for your injuries to a doctor or nurse.
 There are a few factors you may want to consider.

 - Most doctors and nurses receive training on looking for signs of abuse.
-They may suspect what happened and are likely to be able to help you connect with agencies that offer help to victims of domestic violence.
+They may suspect what happened and are likely to be able to help you to connect with agencies that offer help to victims of domestic violence.

 - Your medical records are private unless you give permission for someone else to see them.

-Documenting Injuries for the Future - Although you may not want to take legal action now, it is wise to have records of any physical injuries in the future if it happens again (which is likely) or you decide to take legal action later.
-You can obtain protection without medical records but it will help if you are able to document the incidents.
+Documenting Injuries for the Future - Although you may not want to take legal action now, it is wise to have records of any physical injuries in the future if it happens again (which is likely) or if you decide to take legal action later.
+You can obtain protection without medical records, but it will help if you are able to document the incidents.

 Emotional Abuse and Stress